devopstrainings/linux-basics-katakoda/linux-adminstration/step6.md

 ls -l sample.txt
 `{{execute}}

+In above situation you are dealing with a file, If that is a directory then use `-R` option

 When we create a file the permissions to that file is getting the information from the user whom created that file.